-An MC gateway UE enables MC service access for a MC service user residing on non-3GPP capable devices and for devices which are unable to host MC service clients.
+An MC gateway UE enables MC service access for a MC service user residing on non-3GPP capable devices with the MC service clients and for devices which are unable to host MC service clients.
 In order to be able to participate in a MC service, the MC gateway UE provides the following necessary functions to enable the MC service access for such MC clients:

-- MC gateway client to MC gateway UE association: Authorised binding and use of non-3GPP based access with an MC service client.
-It indicate the associated MC gateway clients when the MC gateway UE cannot serve the connected MC service clients (any longer).

 - 3GPP transport resources: Sharing of MC gateway UE 3GPP transport resources among the associated MC service clients.